The most Technologically Advanced test available today

 Scientists have long known the fact that fetal DNA is present in maternal blood during pregnancy.
 Our prenatal paternity test uses Next Generation Sequencing (NGS) technology and analyses over 5,000 genetic markers known as single nucleotide polymorphisms (SNPs) to confirm the paternity of the fetus with 99.9% accuracy.

-This DNA test requires a sample of maternal blood (collected via a standard medical blood sample) and either nails or mouth swab samples from the alleged father (read the sample collection instructions).
+This DNA test requires a sample of maternal blood (collected via a standard medical blood sample) and mouth swab samples from the alleged father (read the sample collection instructions).
 Scientists need the maternal sample to separate the blood plasma (a blood component containing maternal and cell-free fetal DNA) from the rest of the blood.
 Once the fetal DNA is isolated from the plasma, it is analysed along with DNA samples from the mother and alleged father.
 At the laboratory, scientists use an informatics algorithm to compute the similarity of genetic markers between the fetal DNA and the alleged father’s DNA.
 If the probability that the alleged father has the genetic markers required of the biological father is greater than 99.9%, the result is a paternity inclusion.
 If the similarity falls within the range of non-fathers, the result will be a paternity exclusion.

 This DNA test can be performed as early as your 8th week of pregnancy (6 weeks past conception)!